noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [Hnn...
 Fuuaaa... nyuu, chyuuu, chuuuu... fwaahh... chyuuu...]

 How long had we been exchanging saliva with each other like this?
-After a long… really long kiss...
+After a long... really long kiss...
 When I pulled my face away, I saw a silver thread between Alice’s and my mouth.
 And then, as an absentminded expression appeared on Alice’s face, after a little while, she recovered and her face turned bright red.

 [...Auuuuuuu.]